RijelEk/About/README.md

 - Programming with React/Remix/Next, Node, Javascript/TypeScript, GraphQL and other fancy tech in fashion
 - Occasionally enjoying Rust
 - Configuring and reconfiguring whatever you can configure (webpack, github actions, circle, razzle, give me more)
+- Writing Node.js servers with PostgreSQL purely for enjoyment, fullstack is underpaid
 - Exploring WebGL with Three.js, Rapier, GLSL and hope one day to build something meaningful with it
 - Never finishing games on Unity, your wallet is safe